khalid5454/PakistanJawanProgram-Assignments/README.md

 # PakistanJawanProgram-Assignments

-This repo contain all assignment and related work to Pakistan Jawan Program
+This repo contain all assignments and related work to Pakistan Jawan Program

+each code explain a little bit for understanding